Featured Benchmarks: VoltDB, NuoDB, Xeround, TokuDB, Clustrix, and MemSQL

 Percona Server TokuDB vs. InnoDB

-The results of the test reveal that InnoDB is faster, but, over time, the throughput declines.
+The results of the test reveal that InnoDB is somewhat faster, but, over time, the throughput declines.
 Mr. Tkachenko predicts that, eventually, InnoDB’s performance would drop to 14,000 TPS and below.
-Unfortunately, the size of the SSD used for testing was not enough to run the benchmark for long.
+Unfortunately, the size of the SSD used for testing was not enough to run the benchmark long enough.
 In its turn, TokuDB was able to compress the dataset to 25% of the original size, which is a great advantage over InnoDB.
 In fact, it would be possible to fill TokuDB’s tables with one billion of rows using the same disk size.
 With InnoDB, we would need 1 TB of disk space and the resulting performance would likely be the same or worse.

-Recently, Vadim Tkachenko also explored Clustrix benchmarks running under TPC-C MySQL workloads with high concurrency.
+An older blog post by Vadim Tkachenko also explored Clustrix benchmarks running under TPC-C MySQL workloads with high concurrency.
 According to the test results, as the number of nodes increases, Clustrix’s performance grows almost linearly.
 It demonstrates great scalability, automatically distributing data and increasing the data/memory ratio.
 However, the performance is not good under a workload with a small number of threads.

 Thus, great scalability, out-of-the-box fault-tolerance, and auto-rebalancing make Clustrics a very good option for workloads with high concurrency.
 Still, it is probably not the best choice for single-thread or low concurrency workloads.